Oklahoma City Slickers: Oklahoma City Stampede/Tulsa Tornado's (1984-85)

 The USL re-arranged its schedule to open the season in late May with a round-robin series of games to compete for the "USL Cup," with plans to have a twelve game regular season in the second half of the summer.
 The Tornado's organization immediately began showing signs of serious financial distress.
 The owners faced a lawsuit from investors related to stadium rent payments, and after not receiving pay for some time, the players boycotted a June 6 exhibition game at home and a June 8 USL Cup game in Dallas.
 Coach Harvey resigned and some players began to take their leave.
-New investors began talks to take over principal ownership from the Frasers, and the Tornado's did manage to piece together a roster and find funding to travel to Fort Lauderdale for the final match of the USL Cup series.
+New investors began talks to take over principal ownership from the Frasers, and they provided funding that allowed the Tornado's to piece together a roster and travel to Fort Lauderdale for the final match of the USL Cup series.
 However, the 1–0 loss on June 15 would be the team's swan song.
 The opening of Tulsa's "regular season" on June 22 was cancelled due to still unresolved stadium rent and team payroll issues.
 The league's other teams and the league itself were not faring any better, and a few days later creditors foreclosed on the USL and locked officials out of their offices.
 The season was suspended on June 25.